-→ Practice diversity, equity, and inclusion in your own organization-have staff and leadership reflect the broad constituency that the profession is striving for.
-Consider what qualifications and processes you have developed to help you recruit and retain board or committee members who span a variety of differences.

-- → Create opportunities for authentic relationship building across a variety of identities.
+- → Call out the elephants in the room.
+For every social inequity, there is a space, place, or environment that supports the perpetuation of injustice.
+Acknowledging the role of architecture and architects breaks the silence that makes the profession complicit.
+Whether the topic is gentrification or prisons, engaging in dialogue and seeking deeper understanding of the role, responsibilities, and limitations of our profession is crucial. - → Practice equity, diversity, and inclusion in your own organization-have staff and leadership reflect the broad constituency that the profession is striving for.
+Consider what qualifications and processes you have developed that can help you recruit and retain board or committee members who span a variety of differences. - → Create opportunities for authentic relationship building across a variety of identities.
 This is especially important for members of small firms who may feel more challenged in building a diverse staff. - → Hire experts to hold workshops about the impacts of ability, class, race, gender, and sexuality on bias and cultural patterns in our field, both historic and current.
-Reach leaders to speed up the process of systemic change. - → Assemble best practices for reducing bias, and develop concrete strategies for catching and interrupting identity-driven bias, discrimination, harassment, and violence.
-Be explicit about the bias to be addressed and try to use profession-specific scenarios on how to do it step by step. - → Recognize employers and individuals through awards and publications for building intercultural capacity and minimizing bias in practice. - → Publicly highlight a diverse range of types of work by practitioners with nonmajority identities, such as architects of color, women, and those with a disability.
-Organize a long-term plan to portray accurate, bias-free, nontokenizing, and equitable representations in the media. - → Work with architecture programs to support diversity and intercultural competence in the profession, through initiatives such as secondary school outreach and early career mentorship.
-Use inclusive, equitable practices when interfacing with administrators, faculty, and students, and cultivate cultural and identity awareness in interactions between the academic and practice communities.
+Reach leaders to speed up the process of systemic change. - → Gather examples of proven practices for reducing bias, and develop concrete strategies for catching and interrupting identity-driven bias, discrimination, harassment, and violence.
+Be explicit about the bias to be addressed and try to use profession-specific scenarios on how to do it step by step. - → Recognize employers and individuals through criteria, standards, awards, and publications for building intercultural capacity and minimizing bias in practice.

+- → Publicly highlight a diverse range of types of work by practitioners with nonmajority identities, such as architects of color, women, and those with disabilities.
+Organize a long-term plan to portray accurate, bias-free, nontokenizing, and equitable representations in the media. - → Work with college and university architecture programs to support diversity and intercultural competence in the profession, through initiatives like secondary-school outreach and early-career mentorship.
+Use inclusive, equitable practices when connecting with administrators, faculty, and students, and cultivate cultural and identity awareness in interactions between the academic and practice communities.